unrealcv/unrealcv.github.io/_pages/index.md

 - [Model Zoo](http://docs.unrealcv.org/en/master/reference/model_zoo.html) - A list of compiled games with UnrealCV integrated

 - [Demos](https://youtu.be/8kBbTrhsSmQ) - A demo video about applications of UnrealCV.

+- [Paper List](https://github.com/unrealcv/papers-with-unrealcv) - A curated list of papers using UnrealCV.

 ## Citation